leonardo-toffalini/viscous/report/report.typ

 can just solve the resulting linear system of equations with an iterative method without constructing the full matrix.

+== Advection

+Make it clear that this is the first crucial idea of the method.
+The idea is that isntead of the solving the advection equation as a partial differential equation, we trace a path backwards to where a fluid particle could have come from.

+The problem with solving the advection equation is that it is dependant on the velocity vector, in contrast to the diffusion step where it was only dependant on the previous state of the density field.

+After tracing back the possible locations where fluid particles could have come from we might get a particle that came from not the exact center of a grid.
+Remember, that we established that we shall think of the fluid as point masses centered at the middle of the grid cells.
+If a particle came from not the dead center then we must somehow give meaning to it too.
+In this case we will take the linear interpolation of the four closes neighbours of where the particle came from.

+Fluid simulations methods that solve a partial differential equation on a discretized space are called Lagrangian, whereas methods that simulate fluids as a collection of particles are called Eulerian.
+For this reason this method is sometimes called semi-Lagrangian.

 #align(center)[
   #figure(
     cetz.canvas({